GeorgeLychock/georgelychock-career/README.md

             -  ##### Acceptance Criteria -- Duplicated in Testing below
                 1. A link to George's most relavent published resume (one that aligns with LinkedIn, Indeed, etc.) needs to be accessible and immediately present upon entering the site.
                 2. A graphic, or other method, that indicates what skills and respective level of proficiency George has; preferrably something that can be understood within 15-20 sec.
+                3. One Click access to George's Work History
+                4. A skills summary page needs to be present
+                5. An Education and/or Professional Development page needs to be present

     -   #### Casual Visitor Experience
         1. As a Casual/AdHoc Visitor, I want to see some cutting edge layout and responsiveness so I can learn how to enhance my future sites.
             -  ##### Acceptance Criteria -- Duplicated in Testing below
-                1. TK
-                2. TK
+                1. Mobile experience on Home page should not require a scroll to view entire Home page content
+                2. The Desktop Home page should offer more initial information on site content and offer a more robust nav that will not be displayed on the mobile view Home
+                3. Use at least one advanced Bootstrap component on the site.

 -   ### Design
     -   #### Colour Scheme
         -   Most likely using a white main background to give a more professional look as opposed to black or dark colors.
+The final color scheme will have to be iterated over to the R2 release given time contraints.
     -   #### Typography
         -   Two Google fonts, Montserrat will be used for headings and titles, Raleway will be used for all running text and nav items.
     -   #### Imagery